maucejo/elsearticle/docs/manual.typ

 == Additional features

-The #package[Elsearticle] template provides additional features to help you format your document properly.
+The #package[elsearticle] template provides additional features to help you format your document properly.

 === Appendix